-The South Lakes is a fantastic area to cycle.
+The South Lakes is a five-star cycling destination.
 From road cycling to mountain biking the area has it all.
 If you fancy riding your bike over rolling countryside or on quiet rural roads and bridleway tracks the area gives you the opportunity to explore this area of outstanding natural beauty.

 Grizedale Forest is a wonderful safe place for biking.
 The North Face single track route gives experienced mountain bikers an adrenaline rush while the forest roads and bridleways have a range off-road routes for different abilities.

 During the summer months many buses around the Lake District are geared up to carry bikes.
 The 800 Bike Bus service has been especially converted to carry up to 12 bikes on on-board cycle racks.
 So hopping on the bus is now an easy way to get to the start of your ride.